Can Dogs Eat Celery? Is It Good For Dogs?

-Okay, you know now that dogs can eat celery and that it's safe for them.
+Okay, you know now that dogs can eat celery and that it’s safe for them.
 You might be wondering, though, if there are any health benefits that come with feeding your dog celery.
-After all, a particular food can be safe without being particularly health-promoting (look at things like doughnuts and chocolate chip cookies for humans).
+After all, a particular food can be safe without being particularly health-promoting (look at things like doughnuts and ice cream for dogs – safe, but definitely not healthy!).

-The good news is that there are some nutritional benefits that celery has to offer your dog.
+The good news is that there are some unique nutritional benefits that celery has to offer your dog.
 The benefits of feeding celery for dogs include the following: